Congratulations! You’ve successfully installed SecureDrop.

 The Journalist Interface allows journalists to download submissions from sources, but they are encrypted to the offline private key that is stored on the Secure Viewing Station Tails USB.
 In order for the journalist to decrypt and view submissions, they need access to a Secure Viewing Station.

-Determine access protocol for the Secure Viewing Station¶
+Determine Access Protocol for the Secure Viewing Station¶

-Currently, SecureDrop only supports encrypting submissions to a single public/private key pair - the SecureDrop Submission Key.
-As a result, each journalist needs a way to access the Secure Viewing Station with a Tails USB that includes the submission private key.
+Currently, SecureDrop only supports encrypting submissions to a single public/private key pair - the Submission Key.
+As a result, each journalist needs a way to access the Secure Viewing Station with a Tails USB that includes the Submission Private Key.

 The access protocol for the Secure Viewing Station depends on the structure and distribution of your organization.
 If your organization is centralized and there are only a few journalists with access to SecureDrop, they should be fine with sharing a single Secure Viewing Station.
 On the other hand, if your organization is distributed, or if you have a lot of journalists who wish to access SecureDrop concurrently, you will need to provision multiple Secure Viewing Stations.